michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

    <br> ![Download MTFG Extension](./images/ofs_extension_01.jpg)
 5. Execute the downloaded executable.
 Wait for the installation to complete.
    <br> ![Run Extension Installer](./images/ofs_extension_02.jpg)
 6. Open OFS, activate the extension (3) and enable the window (4).
 Now you can use the extension at any position in the Video with the _Start MTFG_ Button (5).
-On slow computers, the program may take several seconds to start!
+On slow computers, the program may take several seconds to start!.
+Before you press the _Start MTFG_ Button you have to open a video in OFS else you get only the Message Box "Video file was not specified!".
    <br> ![Activate MTFG Extension](./images/ofs_extension_03.jpg)
 7. **Optional**: Add global key binding for the extension in OFS.
    <br> ![Assign an Shortcut](./images/ofs_extension_04.jpg)